riteshr19/Uber-Ride-Demand-and-Pricing-Analysis/Report/readme.md

 ## Analysis Workflow

 1. **Data Processing**
-   - **Basic Info**: Loaded the dataset, inspected its shape, columns, and data types.
+   - **Basic Info**: Loaded the dataset and inspected its shape, columns, and data types.
-   - **Missing Values**: Found missing values in the `price` column, which were later imputed using median values by hour and distance.
+   - **Missing Values**: Found missing values in the `price` column, later imputed using median values by hour and distance.
    - **Data Preview**: Displayed initial rows to confirm data integrity.

 2. **Univariate Analysis**